 This is a personal choice, but I highly recommend it.
 Some people don’t even worry about making one.
 It’s your vacation, and you just want to relax.
 I get it.
 However, a budget allows you to stay on track and make the most of your vacation.

 When you don’t have a budget, it’s easier to spend on impulse.
 You run out of cash, but you still have your credit card.
 You may not give it a second thought and just use it.
 The problem comes later when you have to pay your card.
 You may have even forgotten about it.
 I’ve seen it happen.

 That’s why I recommend making a budget.
 It doesn’t have to be something too elaborate.
 Think of it as a tool that will help you save money.
-Just try to set apart some money for flights, hotels, tours, meals, and extras.
+Just try to set apart some money for flights, hotels, tours, meals, travel insurance, and extras.
 This is where research comes in handy, too.
 It’s also a good idea to start saving if you haven’t started yet.